 Finding the right meal plan to manage diabetes can be challenging.
-Nutritionists provide personalized help and support for making this major lifestyle change, but they’re not always covered by insurance.
+According to the American Diabetes Association, research shows that there is no one-size-fits-all diet for people living with diabetes.
+Medical nutrition therapy can give you personalized help and support for making this important lifestyle change.